-For each expense account in the chart of accounts it might be helpful to add details.
+For each expense account in the chart of accounts, it might be helpful to add details.
 These details are notes about the account itself, not entries for the account.

-- A description of the account can help bookkeepers and tax professionals understand you mean when you say “primary checking.”
+- A description of the account can help bookkeepers and tax professionals understand what you mean when you say “primary checking.”

 - A target percent and range (could also be a dollar amount) establishes a guideline and guardrails for the account: What percentage of your expenses should come from this expense?

 - Whether the expense is a need or want.

 In the book Get Good with Money: ten simple steps to become financially whole, Tiffany Aliche identifies different labels or buckets.
 I think Frank Vasquez uses the term KLO.
 Conceptually we can break it down like this:

 - Need: Necessary to maintain quality of life, and the amount doesn’t fluctuate much, if at all; rent and mortgages typically fall into this category.